Get a quote

 What vaccinations/medications do I need?

 It is imperative that you discuss your pre-existing medical conditions with your doctor.
-You can also check the NHS website: www.fitfortravel.nhs.uk/destinations for advice on vaccinations and medications.
 Please make sure you take enough of your personal medications for the entire duration of the trip.
-Parts of your trip go above 2,800 metres where it is common for travellers to experience some adverse health effects due to the altitude - regardless of the age, gender and fitness.
+Some parts of your trip might go above 2,800 metres where it is common for travellers to experience some adverse health effects due to the altitude - regardless of the age, gender and fitness.
 Please discuss your condition and medications available with your doctor.

 What food will be served?